grarer/photopile/readme.md

 # photopile

-Photopile is an app I made to help sort all the images and memes on my compute.
+Photopile is an app I made to help sort all the images and memes on my computer.
 Open a folder of images in Photopile, and you can quickly rename files and sort them into categories.

 <img src="./assets/readme_screenshot.png" width="50%">